hiddenDevXR/MDVJ-Fundamentals/README.md

 ![C_Phyxs](https://github.com/hiddenDevXR/MDVJ-Fundamentals/assets/86928162/0ca51d56-6fd2-4ec1-8e16-7c7500bbe4ec)

 I added a Text on the Canvas so I can debug directly to the game viewport.
-When the obeject with the controller script collides with anothe one, it displays a message in the screen.
+When the object with the controller script collides with another one, it displays a message in the screen.

         private void OnCollisionEnter2D(Collision2D collision)
         {